JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 **1. Landing Layer:**

-* **Purpose:** This is the initial point of entry for raw data, as it arrives from various source systems.
+* **Purpose:** This is the initial point of **entry for raw data**, as it arrives from various source systems.
 The goal is to ingest the data quickly and reliably with minimal transformation.
 * **Typical Format:** **JSON** often fits well here due to its flexibility and the fact that many source systems naturally produce JSON.
 You might also find other raw formats like CSV, XML, or even proprietary binary formats in the landing zone.
 The key is to keep it as close to the original source as possible.
 * **Your Analogy Alignment:** JSON fits perfectly as a typical format in the **Landing** layer.